Lake Nakuru National Park

 Lake Nakuru National Park FAQs

-Frequently Asked Questions About the Masai Mara
+Frequently Asked Questions About Lake Nakuru

 Lake Nakuru National Park is located in the Central Part of Kenya along the Great Rift Valley, neighboring the Lake Naivasha and Hell’s Gate National Park in Naivasha.
 It’s among the best flamingo habitats and is famous for its wildlife and dramatic landscapes.